Table of Contents

 4. Select the payments to include.
 All of the batched payments that have not yet been included in a deposit slip will appear for selection here and have a few key details displayed.
 Clicking the "Select All" button will automatically select all payments listed, or you can use the slider toggle beside each payment to individually select specific payments to be included.

 A best practice for selecting payments is to select each payment individually, as you physically pick up each check or cash payment and place it in the deposit envelope.
-This method ensures that when you are done, either all of the line items will already be physically within the envelope ready for deposit, or you will have a clear understanding of any payments that are physically missing.
+This method ensures that when you are done, either all the line items will already be physically within the envelope ready for deposit, or you will clearly understand any payments that are physically missing.

 5. Click "Create".
 The deposit slip will now be created and appear in the Deposit Slips screen, available to download or delete.
 Clicking on the file name under the Files column will display additional details through the sidebar panel.